remla24-team7/operation/README.md

 This project uses Vagrant to provision virtual machines and Kubernetes to manage containerized deployments.
 This installation guide works for Linux.

 ### Prerequisites
+To run the deployment the following prerequisites are set:

 - Ansible installed (https://www.ansible.com/)
 ```bash